kayac-chang/social-proof-section/Guide.md

 ```

-our `Rate` and `Comment` are static for now,
+Our `Rate` and `Comment` are static for now,
 next we want to passing some `props`
 let our component content change dynamically.

 #### 7. Update Component by passing props

 Now, we start to passing some data to our components.
 At first, we need to decide what should be passing by props,
 most of time, the text content.

 > ##### React Props
 > react props are just object pass to the component
 > if you are using `jsx` syntax,
 > then you can passing props like write HTML attribute,
 > but there are some reserved keyword need to remember
 > like `children`, `key` and `ref`
 > which a little bit different compare to normal props.

-update `Title` and `Description` with following code,
+Update `Title` and `Description` with following code,

 ```js
 function Title({ children }) {